jtcass01/denso_api/README.md

 ```

 #### 3.2.3 : (Optional) Starting a communication channel with the NGS RC8 API Node
+Creates a command-prompt style ROS node for communicating with the NGS RC8 API Server Node
 * Open a new commandline

 * Navigate to directory: denso_rc8_api/src/ngs_ros/